IUsedToBeADVD/pokeplum/docs/design_flaws.md

 >
 > Most catch rates were left as gaps in the item list, and transformed into held items via the `TimeCapsule_CatchRateItems` table in [data/items/catch_rate_items.asm](https://github.com/pret/pokecrystal/blob/master/data/items/catch_rate_items.asm).
 For example, the 52 Pokémon with catch rate 45 would hold the gap `ITEM_2D`, except that gets transformed into `BITTER_BERRY`.
 >
 > But a few Pokémon end up with weird items.
-Abra has a catch rate of 200, or $C8; and Krabby, Horsea, Goldeen, and Staryu have a catch rate of 225, or $E1.
+Abra has a catch rate of 200, or $C8; and Krabby, Horsea, Cacnea, and Staryu have a catch rate of 225, or $E1.
 Those indexes correspond to the items `TM_PSYCH_UP` and `TM_ICE_PUNCH`, which seem like random choices—because they are.
 >
 > The TMs and HMs span from indexes $BF to $F9.
 However, as we can see in [pokegold-spaceworld](https://github.com/pret/pokegold-spaceworld/blob/master/constants/item_constants.asm), they *originally* spanned $C4 to $FF.
 For some reason they were shifted down by 5 during development.
 >